Our Team

 Meet our interns

-We partner with students at accredited colleges and universities to connect their talents, passions, and education to internship opportunities.
+We partner with students at accredited colleagues and universities to connect their talents, passions, and education to internship opportunities.

 Laura is a culturally sensitive and competent bilingual (Spanish) Marriage and Family Therapy (MA) intern who aligns with the Gottman, Narrative, Solution Focused and Emotionally Focused modalities.
 As an intern, Laura has been providing therapeutic services to individuals, families, couples and children.
 She earned her MA in Disability Studies and has been working as an addiction professional for several years as a NYS CASAC Level 2, Credentialed Recovery Peer Advocate and Credentialed Addiction Recovery Coach.